quinnmcphail/blog.quinnmcphail.com/src/pages/setup-lwc/index.md

 ## Creating The Project

-Open up your command line and type:
+Open up your command line, navigate to the directory you want to create the project, and run this command:

 ```(zsh)
 npx lwc-create-app lwc-todo
 ```
 Lets break down what that command is doing.
-* `npx` is a tool used to run packages.
+* `npx` is a tool used to run packages from the npm registry.
 * `lwc-create-app` is a tool written by [René Winkelmeyer](https://twitter.com/muenzpraeger) to help bootstrap a new LWC application.
 * `lwc-todo` is the name that you want to give to your project.

 After running that command, you will be presented with a bunch of options.
 Feel free to accept the defaults by hitting enter on each line.
-You may have to enter a value for certain options depending on your setup.
+You may be required to enter a value for certain options depending on your setup.

 It should take a couple seconds to fetch and install all of the packages for your application.